 All hazardous substances need to be properly identified.
 A review of safety data sheets (SDSs) and labels can help to evaluate the hazard.
 To select the appropriate eyewash and shower equipment, you must know about the chemicals you use and their potential risks!

 More than one emergency shower or eyewash station may be required in an area where many workers use hazardous substances.
 Evaluate how many workers are using the hazardous chemicals, and provide more equipment where necessary to ensure the each worker's protection.

 The installation of an audible or visual alarm can alert other workers when the emergency shower or eyewash station is being used.
 An alarm is especially important if only one worker happens to be working in that area.
-A victim may need help in getting to the eyewash if temporarily blinded.
+A person may need help in getting to the eyewash if temporarily blinded.
 Some companies connect valves electrically to warning lights or buzzers in central areas.